|Baton Rouge School of Court Reporting|

 increments of speed using the modalities of live dictation and a steno skills

-Steno Skills Course (Lab) This class will run concurrently with each of the Speedbuilding classes.
-A student must be enrolled in Steno Skills Class at all times.
-A student will be required to participate in a lab for one (1) hour each class day perfecting the live dictation received that day in the Speedbuilding class, mastering all incorrect strokes, and entering correctly in studentís dictionary.
+Steno Skills Course (Lab) A student must be enrolled in Steno Skills Class at all times, mastering all incorrect strokes and entering correctly in student’s dictionary.

 ACADEMIC CURRICULUM OVERVIEW